 '''

 warn "couldn't parse $file: $@" if $@;

 warn "couldn't do $file: $!" unless defined $return;

 warn "couldn't run $file" unless $return;

-'''
+}

 dump LABEL

+dump EXPR

 dump

+'''

 This function causes an immediate core dump.
 See also the -u command-line switch in perlrun, which does the same thing.
 Primarily this is so that you can use the undump program (not supplied) to turn your core dump into an executable binary after having initialized all your variables at the beginning of the program.
 When the new binary is executed it will begin by executing a goto LABEL (with all the restrictions that goto suffers).
 Think of it as a goto with an intervening core dump and reincarnation.
 If LABEL is omitted, restarts the program from the top.
+The dump EXPR form, available starting in Perl 5.18.0, allows a name to be computed at run time, being otherwise identical to dump LABEL.